-All staff need to be up to date with their own vaccinations and are advised not to go to work if they are sick.
+Staff are always advised not to go to work if they are sick.

-Most GP practices and health services are asking everyone to complete a COVID-19 questionnaire on entry.
+Most GP practices and health services are asking patients to complete a COVID-19 questionnaire on entry.
 People with respiratory symptoms are isolated and need to wear a mask.

 What if I don’t want to take my child to the GP?

-Many GP practices are offering phone or video consultations (telehealth) as an alternative to face-to-face appointments.
+Many GPs will understand your concerns, and practices are offering phone or video consultations (telehealth) as an alternative to face-to-face appointments.
 For families who are self-isolating due to a confirmed or possible COVID-19 diagnosis, telehealth is a good option.
 It’s also an alternative for parents or individuals who may be concerned about attending a surgery or clinic for a consultation.

 Before a telehealth appointment: